New to Maryland Information

 New residents to Maryland have sixty days in which to obtain a Maryland driver’s license.
 Commercial drivers must transfer their commercial driver's license (CDL), within 30 days.
 Please click here for more information on the Maryland commercial driver’s license.

-For non-commercial licenses, please refer to sources of proof for required identity and residency documentation and instructions.
+For those new to Maryland customers seeking non-commercial licenses, please refer to our REAL ID Lookup tool for required identity and residency documentation and instructions prior to making an appointment.

 - An out-of-state license must be a valid license or a license expired for less than one year.
 The license cannot be suspended.